j-easy/easy-random/README.md

 # How to use it?

-Random Beans provides the `Populator` API that is able to generate a random instance of given type:
+Random Beans provides the `Populator` API that is able to generate random instances of a given type:

 ```java
 Populator populator = new PopulatorBuilder().build();